-The Company has made progress in widening its suite of products (e.g. its collaborations pertaining to AHC) and their potential applications (e.g. the application of CDX antibodies to treat AML) and providing important partnerships and finance for all of its product suites.
-The Directors believe that this investment in the diversification of the Company's product suites and their application to additional disease markets reduces business risk and maximises overall potential shareholder value.
+The Company has made progress in further widening its suite of products (e.g. its new ApbHC form of humanised mice and its CAR-T product candidate) and their potential applications (e.g. the use of ApbHC for biodefence purposes and the use of CDX antibodies to treat ALL and MDS) and in cultivating important partnerships and financing.